Introduction of Fiscal Incentives for Research

 R&D investment should increase

-In 2016, Germany once more just missed the Lisbon goal: The R&D share in GDP was only 2.93 percent.
-Therefore, further efforts are needed to pursue the target of "3.5 percent by 2025", which is backed in politics and industry.
+In 2017, Germany reached the Lisbon goal for the first time: The R&D share in GDP was somewhat over 3 percent.
+All the same, further efforts are needed to pursue the target of "3.5 percent" by 2025, which is backed in politics and industry.
 Here, further and adequate public administration incentives for research investments in additional projects or projects involving higher risks could be helpful.
 Most OECD countries apply this instrument.

-But a much wider approach would be neces-sary, because all companies of German industry - mainly internationally active undertakings - see adequate fiscal R&D incentives as an important decision criterion for research locations.
-Therefore, when corporate headquarters make investment decisions on research projects, the availability of fiscal incentives is becoming an ever more important point.
+All companies of German industry - mainly internationally active ones - see adequate fiscal incentives for research as an important decision criterion for research locations.
+Therefore, when corporate headquarters make investment decisions on R&D projects, the availability of fiscal incentives is becoming an ever more important point.

 The means are available: According the latest tax estimate for the present legislative period, the public tax revenue will increase roughly by another 50 billion euros - additonally to the tax revenue already earmarked in existing planning.

 Fiscal incentives for research for all companies would noticeably increase the R&D spending while contributing welfare gains to the overall economy.
 This is emphasised by several studies and expert bodies.
-Furthermore, the German national economy could benefit from some 750 million euros annually through extra tax revenues and from the use of technical progress.
-Thus, there would be soon a "return on investment" for the federal budget.
+In their calculations, inter alia, tax revenues of some 750 million euros annually can be expected purely from innovation gains triggered by fiscal research incentives.
+Thus, there would be a "return on investment" for the federal budget.

 - Create more incentives for innovation in Germany